Get News & Updates Directly To Your Inbox

 From babyhood to preschool and beyond, keeping your child healthy means following a vaccine schedule.
 It’s designed to protect against serious diseases, like polio, whooping cough and mumps.
 Those diseases can result in a hospital stay, or even death.

 It’s important to make sure your child is fully vaccinated against these vaccine-preventable diseases.
-That means finishing the whole series of recommended shots at the right time.
+That means finishing the whole series of recommended vaccines at the right time.
 Studies have shown they are safe.
-But veering from the shot schedule is not.
+But veering from the vaccine schedule is not.

 Don’t put off vaccinations for yourself or your child.
 Talk to your doctor if you have concerns.